ryanhugh/coursepro/README.md

 # Contributing!!!!

-AAAYYYY!!
 We are TOTALLY looking for more people to help out and add more features to the site.
 Let me know if you are interested in helping out! (facebook.com/ryan.hughes.35).
 Right now there are a couple students working on it from Northeastern.

 # Setup